 Upper Garfield Mountain Lake Basin

-Soon, we were down by Lake 4662.
-The massive Treen Peak was now front and center.
-We dropped down the steep gully west of the snow-covered pond.
-Later we reached the big, beautiful upper lake at the top of the basin.
+Soon, we were down by the snowy Lake 4662, with massive Treen Peak front and center.
+We went down the steep gully west of the water.
+Then reached the big, beautiful upper lake at the top of the basin shortly.

-The impressive Garfield Mountain stood above the serene lake.
-But only the east peak was visible from here.
-Other than the occasional releases on the mountain’s north side, it was absolutely still.
-The only sound I heard was my heavy breathing!
+The impressive Garfield Mountain stood above the serene lake, but only the east peak was visible.
+It was still other than the occasional releases on the mountain’s north side.
+The only sound I heard was my heavy breathing.

 See more trip photos here.